agu3rra/devsecops-workshop/docs/readme.md

 Terraform was otherwise not able to assign me the blob storage read access also because of an apparent access issue.
 So I cheated twice and granted myself access to it via the Azure Portal menu and generated a secret ID via App registrations.
 Now I have access to the blob and the client id/secret to use OAuth flows to access the blob storage.
-Thinking about it further, the account with which I access the Blob Storage lives at the Azure Extra ID level, on the tenant, and not on the resource group in which my Terraform items live.
+Thinking about it further, the account with which I access the Blob Storage lives at the Azure Extra ID level, on the tenant, and not on the resource group in which my Terraformed items live.

 ![listing-blobs-cli](./assets/success.png)